 Harrison Street Area

-This three block sub-district extends from Ninth Street to its intersection with Twelfth Street and contains several Second Empire style residences with their distinctive Mansard roofs as well as a various frame medium to small scale dwellings dating from the turn of the century.
+This three-block sub-district extends from Ninth Street to its intersection with Twelfth Street and contains several Second Empire-style residences with their distinctive Mansard roofs as well as various frame medium to small-scale dwellings dating from the turn of the century.

 Description of Buildings

 Federal Hill is one of the smallest and most compact of the historic districts in Lynchburg with its 67 contributing structures and approximately 25 outbuildings.
 At least six demolitions have occurred in the past ten years throughout the district.

 In terms of styles, the frame vernacular dwelling is in the majority (60%).
 The Federal style and the similar Greek Revival and Colonial Revival examples provide for 13% of the district's residences, and 12% of the structures reflect the Queen Anne style.
 Lot sizes and setbacks are larger on Federal Street than in the rest of the district.

 Again, there is almost an even split between horizontal (51 %) and vertical (49%) facades.
 The overwhelming building height is two stories or more (94%) and 85% of the structures have some type of front porch.